TargetSolutions/slate/source/index.html.md

-start | Start date of assignment |datetime end | End date of assignment | datetime name | Title of assignment | string minimum_staffing | Employees needed |	integer is_finalized | Is the assignment finalized on the date | boolean notes | Assignment notes on the date | string
+start | Start date of assignment |datetime end | End date of assignment | datetime name | Title of assignment | string qualifiers_needed | Qualifier requirements for the assignment, if any.
+The `minimum_staffing` fields hold the number of people needed for the position. | array minimum_staffing | Employees needed |	integer is_finalized | Is the assignment finalized on the date | boolean notes | Assignment notes on the date | string